the practical kitchen

 sprinkling the olive oil brushed bagel chips with salt.

-Toast the bagel chips in a 350°F oven for 15-20 minutes, stirring or shaking the pan every 5-7 minutes to avoid hot spots.
+Toast the bagel chips until dry and crisp, stirring or shaking the pan every 5-7 minutes to avoid hot spots.

 lightly browned and toasted bagel chips on a sheet pan after coming out of the oven.